theeye-io-team/theeye-integrations/scanoss/readme.md

    </tr>
    <tr>
    <td>
-       You’ll need to set:
-       Github repository, which works with private and public repositories.
+       Set your Github repository, which works with private and public repositories.
 But for this tutorial we are working on a public repository.
    </td>
    <td>
          <img src="./images/imagen5.png">